Saint-Pol-de-Léon Cathedral: The main altar and the ciborium

 Carved from black Mouroux marble, the altar was commissioned in 1746 from the Mans architect Henry Villars.
-Surrounded by two angels the altar has a ciborium which hangs from a carved wooden replica of a palm tree symbolising "Victory" and the "Resurrection".
+Flanked by two angels, the altar has a ciborium (containing the Host) which hangs from a carved wooden palm tree symbolising "Victory" and the "Resurrection".
 This palm tree is between 5 and 6 metres high and is richly decorated with wheat ears, vine leaves and grapes.
 The palm tree dates to around 1820 to 1823.
 There are three similar ciboriums in France, at Amiens, Reims and Saint-Germain.
 Behind the altar is an elaborate tabernacle.
 Behind the main altar is a carved 16th-century granite altar decorated with trefoil arches and the arms of Hamon Barbier.
 There is also an elaborate tabernacle in gilded bronze.

 The ciborium.
 The ciboire itself rests in the flower of the palm tree.
 The trunk is decorated with cherubs.

 The remains of saint Pol are said to be buried at the foot of the main altar under a black marble plaque whose original inscriptions were mutilated during the French revolution, The modern inscription reads "Sepulcrum-sanct Pauli-Civilatis-Leonensium pontificis etvpatroni-obit anno DLXX."

 Beyond the main altar is a small armoire with the coat of arms of Monseigneur de Keracret.

 The upper part of the choir is enclosed by a balustrade in kersanton stone.
 To the right of the main altar is a double credence.
 In the choir vaulting are the coats of arms of Monseigneur Ferron who was the Bishop of Léon from 1430 to 1472, the arms of du Chastel, the arms of Monseigneur Validire the Bishop of Léon from 1427 to 1432, the arms of Rohan, the arms of the town of Saint- Pol-de-Leon and the Kérénee of Minihy.